CherryLend/cherrylend-v2-spec/README.md

 ## Smart Contract Technical Implementation
 DISCLAIMER!!!!
 Sample Codes are simplified for easier reading.
 To view full code please visit https://github.com/CherryLend/cherrylend-v2-smart-contracts

-### Grab Loan
+### Get Loan
 ##### High-Level Implementation
-For grabbing a loan we will be consuming multiple UTXOs from the validator script to fulfill a loan.
-We need to validate the output collateral UTXOs and any refund UTXOs are valid.
-We will create a data type that has the following properties loan amount, loan asset, collateral amount, collateral asset, interest amount, interest asset, lender address hash, and loan duration from looping through both the outputs and inputs.
-We will then compare the resulting two datatypes.
+To get a loan, we will consume multiple UTXOs from the validator script to fulfill a loan.
+We need to validate the output collateral UTXOs and any refund UTXOs.
+We will create a data type that has the following properties: loan amount, loan asset, collateral amount, collateral asset, interest amount, interest asset, lender address hash, and loan duration.
+We will do this by looping through both the outputs and inputs.
+We will then compare the resulting two data types.

-We are looking at the datum value when the value specified in the datum is not being spent in the transaction and look at the actual in the UTXO value when it is being spent.
-This ensures the initial datum values are not corrupted(ie the interest amount and asset when the loan offer was submitted), and the requirements of performing an action are not be gamed by changing the datum values in the output(ie the collateral datum value in the collateral UTXO).
+We are looking at the datum value when the value specified in the datum is not being spent in the transaction, and look at the actual value in the UTXO when it is being spent.
+This ensures that the initial datum values are not corrupted (i.e., the interest amount and asset when the loan offer was submitted), and the requirements are not circumvented by changing the datum values in the output (i.e., the collateral datum value in the collateral UTXO).

-To achieve this we first need to fold the input UTXOs and remove duplicate lender address hash.
-For duplicated lender address hash we will sum up the collateral amount, loan amount, and interest amount and keep the loan duration the same.
+To achieve this, we first need to fold the input UTXOs and remove duplicate lender address hashes.
+For duplicated lender address hashes, we will sum up the collateral amount, loan amount, and interest amount, and keep the loan duration the same.
 The collateral amount and interest amount will be calculated by looking at the datum values.
 The loan amount will be calculated by getting the value of the loan asset in the input UTXO.

-We will assume the output UTXO will be unique for each lender address so we don’t need to fold it.
-If it is not unique the final validation will fail.
+We will assume that the output UTXO will be unique for each lender address, so we don't need to fold it.
+If it is not unique, the final validation will fail.
 We will use a filter map function.
 We will get the loan amount from the datum.
 The collateral amount will be calculated by grabbing the amount of collateral assets in the output UTXO.
-The map function will only return data from the output UTXO if the borrower address, lend time, total loan amount, and transaction id in the datum are valid.
+The map function will only return data from the output UTXO if the borrower address, lend time, total loan amount, and transaction ID in the datum are valid.

 ##### Quick Code Walkthrough
 Data type to compare the input and output UTXOs